 Connecting Jetpack and VideoPress

-To connect Jetpack to your WordPress.com site that has the VideoPress premium upgrade, go to Jetpack -> Jetpack and click the Configure button in the VideoPress module.
-Choose the connected WordPress.com blog from the drop-down interface, select your preferred options from the available settings and click Save.
+To connect Jetpack to your WordPress.com site that has the VideoPress premium upgrade, go to Jetpack -> Settings.
+Hover over your mouse on the VideoPress module row, then click the Configure link.

 Uploading and inserting videos

-Then, you’ll click on the VideoPress on the left side of the Media Uploader.
+Then, click the VideoPress tab on the left side of the Media Uploader.

-You can upload a new video or select an exisiting one from your VideoPress Library.
+You can upload a new video or select an existing one from your VideoPress Library.

-This plugin allows you to click a button to login to your WordPress.com video blog, retrieve a video’s [ videopress xyz ] shortcode, and insert it into your post.
+This module allows you to click a button to login to your WordPress.com video blog, retrieve a video’s [videopress xyz] shortcode, and insert it into your post.
 You can specify the width and height of the video container with w= h= shortcode attributes.
 You can restrict playback to only Freedom-loving formats using a shortcode parameter of freedom=true.
 You can autoplay a video by setting a shortcode parameter of autoplay=true.
 You can force a Flash video embed by setting a shortcode parameter of flashonly=true.
 The following are all valid shortcodes:

 Video preview elements and HTML5 video are directly inserted into your WordPress post or page, enabling custom styling through CSS or inclusion in your site statistics.

-Do I need a WordPress.com account to use this plugin?
+Do I need a WordPress.com account to use this module?

-Can I use this plugin to host videos on my own server?
+Can I use this module to host videos on my own server?

-No. This plugin requires a WordPress.com site with the VideoPress upgrade and has no support for hosting videos on your own server.
+No. This module requires a WordPress.com site with the VideoPress upgrade and has no support for hosting videos on your own server.

 I’m already using the VideoPress plugin!